 - the maximum optical power (peak or average power) which can be transmitted

-A variant is an optical circulator, having at least three optical ports.
-Light injected into port 1 will exit at port 2, while input at port 2 will be sent to port 3, and input at port 3 to port 1.
+A variant is an optical circulator (Faraday circulator), having at least three optical ports.
+Light injected into port 1 will exit at port 2, while input at port 2 will be sent to port 3, and input to the last port back to port 1.

 Types of Optical Isolators